NicoVIII/Recommendations/Podcasts.md

 # Podcasts

 This page contains my recommendations for podcasts sorted by language.
 I hopefully add some short descriptions in the future to explain what the podcast is about.
+To consume podcasts on an Android phone I recommend [Antennapod](https://antennapod.org/）.

 ## English